Rxthew/weatherAPI/README.md

 It starts off by providing the data for the 5 days to the nearest 3 hours from when it is fetched.

-The default temperature metric is in degrees Fahrenheit but you can toggle this to Celsius like so:
+The default temperature metric is in degrees Fahrenheit but you can toggle this to Celsius.

 ![weather app screenshot](./Asset/weatherAPI.png)